Vanilara/Fedresurs-web-scraper/readme.md

 # Fedresurs-web-scraper

 The project consists of two components:
-1. An hourly parser on the fedresurs.ru website to detect new bankruptcy announcements for individual entrepreneurs and companies.
+1. An hourly scraper on the fedresurs.ru website to detect new bankruptcy announcements for individual entrepreneurs and companies.
 2. A web interface built with Flask, featuring a CloudPayments payment system for monetizing collected data.

 ## Contents